near/NEPs/specs/Proposals/0040-split-states.md

 `EpochManager` will own `ShardVersionManager` that it can call to create shards for the `EpochInfo` of the next next epoch.

 #### ShardVersionManager
-`ShardVersionManager` replies on some static variables that store the mapping from `ProtocolVersion` to sharding assignments.
+`ShardVersionManager` relies on some static variables that store the mapping from `ProtocolVersion` to sharding assignments.
-Its implementation can be changed easily when a new sharding assignment is added as long as its behavior for the existing protocol versions do not change.
+Its implementation can be changed easily when a new sharding assignment is added as long as its behavior for the existing protocol versions does not change.
 For Simple Nightshade, the following implementation suffices.
 ```rust
 pub const SIMPLE_NIGHTSHADE_SHARD_VERSION: ProtocolVersion;